BawdyAnarchist/quBSD/Future_Development.md

 qb-edit
 	- [-i] combined with gateway should assign both ipv4 and gateway at the same time
    - Should add autosnap as an option

+qb-disp with -Z option for cloning root dataset as well?

+pf.conf
+	- wgIP constant really should be called "endpointIP" or something like that

+qb-create
+	- GUIDED MODE needs to be completely redone.
+	- Add the new jail to the i3gen.conf and execute keybindings
+	- NEXT IN LINE

+the word "template" really ought to be "parent."
+Create dispjail from PARENT.
+TEMPLATE should probably be relegated to the 0root-templates and to qb-create.

+Should cycle all scripts through shellcheck again.
+	- Case statements need catchalls to trap invalid options provided
+	- Primarily with scripts that should error on invalid option

 qb-connect
 	- could figure out what about stupid pf is preventing network connection for adhoc connected jails